An Introduction to Transformational Leadership

 The way a candle burns is truly remarkable.
-Just one matchstick spark and the wick goes aflame: burning for hours or days at the same intensity as its initial ignition.
+Just one matchstick spark and the wick goes aflame, burning for hours or days at the same intensity as its initial ignition.

 What’s even more remarkable is a wick’s ability to share its impact.
-Hover a second candlestick over the flame and watch it instantly catch: shining as bright and bold as the original source.
+Hover a second candlestick over the flame and watch it instantly catch, shining as bright and bold as the first.
 Both candles burn brilliantly — neither depleted from sharing the fire.
 In fact, they make everything around them twice as bright, with no energy lost.
-This is the perfect example of transformational leadership at work.

 A leader who can inspire and transform those around them, helping them to shine powerfully — together.